 Personally, I would like to see a couple floating docks installed or a floating barrier strung across to give people a place to hang on and catch their breath if they find themselves in trouble.

 Sadly there seems to be at least one accident every summer.

 The presence of Blue-Green Algae in the waters seems to be increasingly common here at Thetis and some other local lakes, causing Island Health to issue warnings and advisories about swimming and keeping pets out of the water.
-This was the case on my latest visit in the fall of 2020.
+This was the case on one of my visits in the fall of 2020.

 There is no children’s playground.

 Motorized vehicles, smoking, alcohol, camping and open fires are all prohibited at the park.